bb-qq/r8152/readme.md

 ### Preparation

-[Enable SSH](https://www.synology.com/en-us/knowledgebase/DSM/tutorial/General_Setup/How_to_login_to_DSM_with_root_permission_via_SSH_Telnet) and login to your NAS.
+[Enable SSH](https://www.synology.com/en-us/knowledgebase/DSM/tutorial/General_Setup/How_to_login_to_DSM_with_root_permission_via_SSH_Telnet) and log in to your NAS.

 ### Installation

 1. Go to "Package Center"
 2. Press "Manual Install"
 3. Choose a driver package downloaded from the [release page](https://github.com/bb-qq/r8152/releases).
 4. [DSM7] The installation will fail the first time.
-After that, run the following command from the SSH terminal:
+After that, run the following commands from the SSH terminal:
    * `sudo install -m 4755 -o root -D /var/packages/r8152/target/r8152/spk_su /opt/sbin/spk_su`
    * `sudo chmod a+rx /opt /opt/sbin`
-5. [DSM7] Retry installation.
+5. [DSM7] Retry the installation.
    * You don't need the above DSM7-specific steps at the next time.
 6. Reboot your NAS.
-   * This procedure is not usually necessary, but many have reported that a reboot was necessary, so please reboot just in case.
+   * This procedure is not usually necessary, but many users have reported that a reboot was necessary, so please reboot just in case.
 7. Open the driver package from the Package Center and start the driver manually.

 https://www.synology.com/en-us/knowledgebase/SRM/help/SRM/PkgManApp/install_buy